 But we did secure a pastured chicken supplier, though they won't be ready for harvest until early fall.

 And we also are securing the purchase of another quarter steer for the deep freeze.
 Originally, we had decided against purchase more beef, as we thought the seafood here would be plentiful and rich.
 Instead, we've found local sources of seafood to be quite difficult to come by.
 I was quite angry when I went into a small local fish supplier to find imported farmed shrimp from Thailand.
 Come on, people!
 The water is 50 feet away!
 Regardless, the culinary versatility that comes from a freezer full of delicious, grass-fed beef is hard to beat.
 Plus, purchasing in bulk is so much more economical than purchasing from the store!

-One of the very important items on our list to find a good supplier of was cheese (HERE is a great post on the benefits of eating raw cheese).
+One of the very important items on our list to find a good supplier of was cheese.
 Unfortunately, the five pounds of raw cheddar I insisted on packing in a cooler for the long trip down here did not survive the journey and we were left cheese-less for a few days.